 Monzo vs Starling: Which Is Better in 2026?

 Monzo and Starling are the two most talked-about digital banks in the UK, and for good reason.
-Both are fully licensed banks, both offer fee-free current accounts, and both are protected by the FSCS up to £85,000.
+Both are fully licensed banks, both offer fee-free current accounts, and both are protected by the FSCS up to £120,000.
 Monzo has built a reputation on powerful budgeting tools, savings pots, and a paid-tier ecosystem that rewards loyal users.
-Starling, on the other hand, keeps things elegantly simple: no fees abroad, a competitive in-credit interest rate, and consistently strong customer service scores.
-I've tested both over extended periods, and the headline answer is that Starling edges ahead for everyday value, largely because it charges nothing for overseas card use while Monzo applies a 3% fee outside the EEA on its free plan.
+Starling keeps things clean and simple: no fees on card spending or ATM withdrawals anywhere in the world, strong customer service scores, and no monthly charge.
+We have tested both over extended periods, and the headline answer is that Starling edges ahead for everyday value, largely because it imposes no limit on fee-free cash withdrawals abroad, while Monzo caps overseas ATM withdrawals at £200 every 30 days outside the EEA before a 3% charge kicks in.

-Starling wins overall: it matches Monzo on almost every core feature but adds genuinely fee-free spending abroad and a solid in-credit interest rate without requiring an upgrade.
+Starling wins overall: it matches Monzo on almost every core feature and adds genuinely unlimited fee-free spending and ATM withdrawals worldwide, with no subscription required.
 For customers who want a no-compromise free account, Starling is the stronger default choice.

 Monzo Current Account5.0 /5 ★★★★★